 The couple were reportedly drunk and aggressive towards other passengers as well as towards each other.

-Due to the increase of violent behaviour under the influence of alcohol, U.K. airports may limit the alcohol accessibility and selling hours.
+Due to the increase of violent behavior under the influence of alcohol, U.K. airports may limit alcohol accessibility and selling hours.

-New warnings for US citizens as government urges them to avoid five Mexican states
+New warnings for US citizens as the government urges them to avoid five Mexican states

 Rampant crime and gang activity in Mexico prompted the US State Department to issue a stringent travel advisory on Wednesday, warning tourists to completely avoid five Mexican states – an advisory level often reserved for nations at war.

 The State Department’s highest “do not travel” advisory places the states of Colima, Michoacan, Sinaloa, Tamaulipas and Guerrero, at the same warning level as war-ravaged Syria, Afghanistan, and Iraq.

 The advisory delivered a stark reminder of the formerly ritzy seaside resort city Acapulco fall from grace.

 Once a glamorous playground for the Hollywood jet set, including Frank Sinatra and Rita Hayworth, the resort in Guerrero state now has one of the highest murder rates in the world, having fallen victim to vicious gang warfare in recent years.

 “Armed groups operate independently of the government in many areas of Guerrero.
 Members of these groups frequently maintain roadblocks and may use violence towards travelers,” said the State Department.